TortySivill/Knowledge_in_Longitudinal_Data/README.md

-# Extracting Meaning From Longitudinal Data in Health
+# Extracting Knowledge From Longitudinal Data in Health

 Contents:
 <ul>